 Truth be told, to successfully manage risk, you need a combination of processes, capabilities and resources.
 These include the right tools and insights, to help you anticipate risk and quickly establish alternative supply strategies.
 An in-depth understanding of your sprawling category and supplier networks.
 And the right people, to assess emerging situations and communicate their findings clearly with stakeholders.

-If you’d like to hear more of our experts’ thoughts on supply risk management, you can watch the full webinar here.
+If you’d like to hear more of our experts’ thoughts on supply chain risk management, you can watch the full webinar here.
 To learn how The Smart Cube can help you reduce risk and highlight new opportunities in your supply chain, visit our Supplier Risk Intelligence solution page.